pingcap/tidb/SECURITY.md

-Security Vulnerability Disclosure and Response Process:
+# Security Vulnerability Disclosure and Response Process

-As we all know, TiDB is a fast-growing community.
+As we all know, TiDB is a fast-growing open source database.
 In order to ensure its steady development, we have adopted the following security vulnerability disclosure and response process.

 The primary goal of this process is to reduce users’ total exposure time to publicly known vulnerabilities.To ensure TiDB products’ vulnerabilities can be fixed quickly, our security team is responsible for the entire vulnerability management process, including internal communication and external disclosure.